 - Why was my submitted document rejected?

-If no one is available to take your call, you can leave a message and an agent will return your call within three business days, Monday through Friday, from 10:00 am to 9:00 pm EST.
+If no one is available to take your call, you can leave a message.
+An agent will return your call within three business days, Monday through Friday, from 10:00 am to 9:00 pm EST.

-- Call your financial institution's customer service line or branch line to be assigned to an accounts manager.
-They should be able to walk you through your application and help you determine the reason for your rejection.
-Send an email to [email protected] and include:
+- Call your financial institution's customer service line or branch line to be assigned to an account manager.
+They can walk you through your application and help you determine the reason for your rejection.
+Email [email protected] and include:

 - The name of your financial institution

 - Your contact information

 You can also share your situation with a CFIB Business Counsellor at 1-888-234-2232 or by email at [email protected].

 If I am rejected for CEBA, can I apply until I am accepted?

 If you are rejected due to a need to update your financial institution’s profile, you may need to wait 24-48 hours for the update before you apply again.